Leedehai/ctimer/README.md

 }:::::::::
 ```

 Admittedly, to tackle the said problem, a user could also use `CTIMER_STATS` to direct the stats report to a file, but disk IO is slow in a high concurrency use case unless the OS has an in-memory filesystem.
+Opening a pipe is fine, too, but it adds extra work to consumers.

 ##### License
 [MIT License](LICENSE.txt)